discordjs/guide/guide/deployment/deploying-to-docker.md

 # Running Your Docker Container

-Now that we have containerized our bot, we can run it by typing:
+Now that you have containerized your bot, you can run it by typing:

 ```bash
 sudo docker run -d -t -i -e DISCORD_TOKEN='your-token' \